harrymkt/hguinav/README.md

 # UI Navigation
 UI Navigation, or known as hguinav, is a Hugo theme designed for accessibility rather than visual and made as easy as possible.
 Since I am a blind developer, I'd like to develop with accessibility as possible so visually impaired users can use them.

+This theme is also available for Zola at [Zluinav](https://github.com/harrymkt/zluinav).

 This theme uses blocks as possible because as far as I know Hugo does not allow extend and super functions like other static site generators.

 [Theme demo](https://harrymkt.github.io/hguinav)